-(1) Upon return of a leased thing, the lessor shall inspect the condition of the thing and promptly notify the lessee of any defects for which the lessee is responsible.
-If the lessor fails to do this, the lessor loses the rights which belong thereto based on the defects of the thing, unless these are defects which cannot be identified by ordinary inspection.

-(2) If the lessor subsequently identifies a defect of the thing which cannot be identified by ordinary inspection, the lessor shall promptly notify the lessee thereof.
+- (1) Upon return of a leased thing, the lessor shall inspect the condition of the thing and promptly notify the lessee of any defects for which the lessee is responsible.
+If the lessor fails to do this, the lessor loses the rights which belong thereto based on the defects of the thing, unless these are defects which cannot be identified by ordinary inspection. - (2) If the lessor subsequently identifies a defect of the thing which cannot be identified by ordinary inspection, the lessor shall promptly notify the lessee thereof.
 In the event of failing to give notification of a defect of a thing, the lessor loses the rights based on the defect.

 § 337.
-Repayment of rent and accessory expenses paid in advance
+Refunding of prepaid rent, accessory expenses and building maintenance and improvement costs

-If a lessee has paid rent or accessory expenses in advance for the period after expiry of lease contract, the lessor shall repay the advance payment to the lessee together with the interest provided for in § 94 of this Act.
+If a lessee has paid rent, accessory expenses or building maintenance and improvement costs in advance for any period after expiry of lease contract, the lessor shall repay the advance payment to the lessee together with the interest provided for in § 94 of this Act.